 - Gently brown butter in small pan, taking care not to burn it.
 Take off burner and set aside as soon as it is done.

-- Mash banana in small bowl, add vanilla, sugars & browned butter.
+Mash banana in medium mixing bowl, then add vanilla, sugars & browned butter.
 Mix well.

 - Add flours and baking powder, mix well.